 The report cites two incidents of hacking, including an unnamed public utility that was hacked because a control system had weak password authentication that could be overcome by brute force.

 In a second incident, a control system operating a mechanical device was compromised because the unnamed organization controller had no authentication protection at all.
 The report states that the device was directly connected to the Internet with no authentication or even firewall protection.
 The device was compromised by a sophisticated hacker using a cellular modem.
 By chance, the device was disconnected from the controller system for scheduled maintenance so the hackers could not manipulate the device itself.
-According the report, this incident highlights the need for perimeter security and monitoring systems to prevent hackers from identifying vulnerable ICS.
+According to the cyber report, this incident highlights the need for perimeter security and monitoring systems to prevent hackers from identifying vulnerable ICS.

 In addition, the report states that an Internet connected HVAC system and Emergency Response System at an arena at the Sochi Olympics lacked authentication to access.
 The problem was identified and addressed by a consultant with the security firm Qualys.